 The electromagnetic noise on our electricity supplies is increasing year on year.
 Recent 'innovations' that greatly increase the levels in our houses include CFL low energy fluorescent lights, induction cooking hobs and especially most solar panel installations.

 The local DNO (electricity company that is responsible for the supply cables in that area) don't take any notice of DE.
 The first step in assessing the DE within your house is to measure how much dirty electricity is currently in your house.
-You can hire a Dirty Electricity meter from us by calling our office during our working hours, or you can buy one online or by telephone.

 Inside or outside source?